islandproblem/islandproblem/essay.md

 ![AGI can press buttons.](images/human-shaped-button.svg)

 Some of these buttons are called **APIs** — because you "press" them with software.
 We've wrapped our world in APIs that AGIs can use.
 Some can send email.
 Others can create bank accounts.
-Others can synthesize chemicals.
+Others can :note{text="synthesize chemicals" note="See the <a href='https://www.youtube.com/watch?v=fjJfdog4CVM'>Chemputer by Lee Cronin</a>. <a href='https://www.youtube.com/watch?v=nmF6xPLsZi0'>Here's a newer lecture that explains everything.</a><br><br>Also, there are <a href='https://chatgpt.com/share/681c37ca-0e48-8012-a106-797fbf44ee71'>many more examples.</a>"}

 Other buttons are *human-shaped* — because AI can just *ask people to do things*, even if those things don't have APIs yet.